patrickhladun/remote-forge/README.md

 - [Epic 2: Design and assets development](https://github.com/patrickhladun/remote-forge/issues/19)
 - [Epic 3: Frontend and backend development for 'Remote Forge' MVP](https://github.com/patrickhladun/remote-forge/issues/3)
 - [Epic 4: Testing deployment and documentation](https://github.com/patrickhladun/remote-forge/issues/9)

+By adopting agile methodology and utilizing GitHub's robust project management tools, I navigate the development of Remote Forge with agility, keeping the project aligned with its core mission of connecting the remote work community.

 ## Five Planes of UX